 BENEFITING: LINDA BLAIR-WORLDHEART FOUNDATION

-Rescuing lives comes at a great expense – housing, heat in the winter months, cooling mechanisms for the hot desert summers, water and electricity for laundry and dishwashing, veterinary care, food, toys, bedding, etc. And while we receive in-kind donations such as towels and blankets, it’s not enough to fill the financial gap.
+Rescuing lives comes at a great expense – housing, cooling mechanisms for the hot desert summers, water and electricity for laundry and dishwashing, veterinary care, food, toys, bedding, etc. While we receive in-kind donations such as towels and blankets, it’s not enough to fill the financial gap.
 We need your monetary contributions to continue the rescue work we do.

 Please make a donation to LBWF right now.
 I've always had a dream to make the world a better place for the animals, but now it's at a crisis level!